ese-unibe-ch/ese2014-team1/Questions_to_the_customer.md

 ###As a user I want to search for relevant ads in a specific area

 * What is meant by area?
-Is this a city, a zip code, a region or a combination of those?
+Is this a city, a zip code, a region or a combination of those
 * What is meant by 'relevant' (see below)?
 * You said users can place ads and search ads.
 Is there one user type for both functions or do you sign up explicitly only as one of them?
 * If you can search and advert with the same account, how exactly do you want us to design the interfaces for both?
 * Tracking, cookies?
 Sign up with Google to know even more?

 ###As a user I want to get exhaustive information about a room (e.g. pictures, location, roommate profiles, ..)